linroger/FinanceCompendium/X. Quantitative Trading/Financial Trading and Investing/Chapter-8---Arbitrage-and-Hedging-With-Fixed-Income 2023 Financial-Trading-a.md

 ---
-aliases:
-tags:
-key_concepts:
-parent_directory:
+title: "Arbitrage and Hedging With Fixed Income Instruments and Currencies"
+parent_directory: "X. Quantitative Trading/Financial Trading and Investing"
+formatted: "2025-12-20 06:53:00 PM"
+formatter_model: opencode
+cli_tool: opencode
+primary_tags:
+  - arbitrage
+  - hedging
+  - fixed-income
+secondary_tags:
+  - bonds
+  - interest-rates
+  - duration
+  - convexity
+  - term-structure
+  - currency-arbitrage
+  - purchase-power-parity
+  - forward-contracts
+  - risk-management
 cssclasses: academia
-title: "8"
-linter-yaml-title-alias: "8"
 ---

 # 8

 # Arbitrage and Hedging With Fixed Income Instruments and Currencies

-# 8.1 ARBITRAGE WITH RISKLESS BONDS
+## 8.1 ARBITRAGE WITH RISKLESS BONDS

 As we discussed in Chapter 7, traders are very concerned with arbitrage, where riskless arbitrage involves the simultaneous purchase and sale of identical cash flows.
 The most easily arbitraged financial instruments are often those with guaranteed payments or with payments that are perfectly correlated with other instruments.
 Consider a set of riskless bonds whose coupon payments and redemption values are guaranteed.
 Such riskless bonds might be replicated by portfolios of other riskless bonds if their payments are similarly guaranteed and are to be made on the same dates.
 For example, consider the illustration provided in Table 8.1, which consists of three priced riskless bonds, all making payments on the same dates until they mature.
 The cash flow structure of any one-, two-, or three-year bond (e.g., Bond D) added to the market can be replicated with some portfolio of bonds A, B, and C, as long as all the cash payments to investors on Bond D are on the same dates as those made by at least one (in this example, two) of the three bonds A, B, and C. For example, assume that there now exists Bond D, a three-year,  $20\%$  coupon bond selling in this market for \$1360.
 This bond will make payments of \$200 in years 1 and 2 in addition to a \$1200 payment in year 3.
 We will demonstrate that a portfolio of bonds A, B, and C can be assembled to generate the same cash flow series as Bond D.